 Will there be space within the program for special guests (e.g. visiting Elders, Knowledge Holders or others)?
 Yes, Elders and other visiting specialists will be joining our programs periodically to spend time with the children.

+Does my child need to be toilet trained?
+Yes, your child needs to be fully toilet trained by the start of the program.
 Will the program provide snacks for my child?
 No, there will not be a meal program, and children will be expected to arrive with their own snacks and drinks.

 Is this program focused on outdoor learning and time spent on the land in all seasons?
 Yes, we intend to spend as much time exploring and playing outdoors as possible!